JohnMartin95/sql_db_mapper/README.md

             DATABASE_URL is checked instead
-        --rustfmt-config <rustfmt-config>              string passed to rustfmt --config --rustfmt-config-path <rustfmt-config-path>    string passed to rustfmt --config-path --use-tuples <use-tuples>
+        --rustfmt-config <rustfmt-config>              string passed to rustfmt --config --rustfmt-config-path <rustfmt-config-path>    string passed to rustfmt --config-path --third-party <third-party>...
+            A comma seperated list of third party crates which contain types that will be mapped to and from sql types.
+            Valid values are "bit-vec,chrono,eui48,geo-types,rust_decimal,serde_json,time,uuid"
+        --use-tuples <use-tuples>
             How to use tuples (used by default for just overloads).
 Options: overloads (the default, use tuples to represent function overloading). all (Have all functions take a tuple for consitency). none (skip mapping